digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 If you use light-metered auto-brightness and preset-scheduling together, their combined effects may conflict.
 For example, a scheduled preset may set a reduced brightness, but soon after, light-metering might increase it.
-If you wish to use the two together, design your lux/brightness profile steps to match the brightness levels of specific presets - for example, a full-sun preset and the matching step in a lux/brightness Profile might both be assigned the same brightness level.
+If you wish to use the two together, design your lux/brightness profile steps to match the brightness levels of specific presets.
+For example, give a full-sun preset and a corresponding step in a lux/brightness Profile the same brightness value.

 Lux Metering Internal Parameters
 --------------------------------